OVERVIEW OF THE HORTICULTURE SECTOR

 Favorable climate, availability of land and the incentive packages provided by the government have all contributed to the phenomenal and successful growth of the floriculture sector in the last 14 years.
 Ethiopia now has 72 active flower farms and is the second largest flower producer and exporter next to Kenya.

 The country is noted for high-quality flowers.
 In addition to the Rose farms, six farms are engaged in the production of cuttings, and seventeen farms produce other flower varieties including Carnations, Hypericum, Veronica, Alstromeria, Gypsophila and a range of different types of flowers.

-Although Ethiopia has a long tradition of producing fruit; e.g. banana, pineapple and mango, for home consumption and export to neighboring countries, it is only recently that investment has been made in larger scale production and in the production of less traditional crops including strawberries, table grapes and passion fruits.
-Currently, there are19operatorsengagedinlargescale and modern fruit production and this isseen asanarea that has enormous potential for development.
+Although Ethiopia has a long tradition of producing fruits; like banana, pineapple, mango for home consumption and neighboring countries export, it is only recently that the investment has been made in large scale production and the production of less traditional fruits including strawberries, table grapes, and passion fruits.
+Currently, there are nineteen operators engaged in large scale and modern fruit production.
+Fruit production and export is seen as an area that has enormous potential for development.

-Atpresent,thereare31vegetableexporting farms throughoutthe country.
-These farms produce a wide variety of vegetable including green beans, snow peas, tomato, paprika, eggplant, baby cornonionandphysalis.
-The availability of fertile land, labour and readily available water to gether with cold chain facilities at three airports and a rapidly improving road and railtransportnet work all make Ethiopia the right place to invest in vegetable production.
+At present, there are 31 vegetable exporting farms throughout the country.
+These farms produce a wide variety of vegetables including green beans, snow peas, tomato, paprika, eggplant, baby corn, onions, and Physalis.
+The availability of fertile land, labor, and readily available water together with cold chain facilities at three airports and a rapidly improving road and rail transport network all make Ethiopia the right place to invest in vegetables.

-Ethiopia’s climate is very suitable for the production of herbs and there are many investors that are keen to exploit the potential.
+Ethiopia’s climate is very well and suitable for the production of herbs, and many investors are keen to exploit the potential.
 Currently, there are four herb producing farms in Ethiopia.